Leo-Simpson/c-lasso/paper/paper.md

 # Access to the estimated coefficient vector at a fixed lambda
 problem.solution.LAMfixed.beta
 ```
-Note that the run time for this $d=100$-dimensional example for a single path computation is about 0.5 seconds on a standard Laptop.
+Note that the run time for this $d=100$-dimensional example for a single path computation is about 0.5 seconds on a standard laptop.

 ## Log-contrast regression on gut microbiome data